luka-bacic/cv-builder/README.md

 6. Print page to PDF (CTRL + P in Firefox and Chrome)

-## Notes
+## Troubleshooting

+### Text is not selectable in the generated PDF

-The generated PDF was tested in latest Chrome and Firefox on Windows 10.
-It is possible that text in the generated PDF will not be selectable (it would act as an image).
+It is possible the text in the generated PDF will not be selectable (it would act as an image).

-To fix the Chrome issue:
+To fix this in Chrome:

-1. Installing the font used in this app to your machine (the default font is Montserrat)
+1. Install the font used in this app to your machine (the default font is [Montserrat](https://fonts.google.com/specimen/Montserrat))

 2. Print the page by pressing CTRL + P

 3. In the `Destination` dropdown, select `Save as PDF` **instead** of `Microsoft Print to PDF`

+For Firefox it should be enough to just complete step 1.

+### Links not working in the generated PDF

 It is also possible that links won't be preserved in the PDF when printing with Firefox.
+They will be styled as links, but nothing happens when they are clicked on.
 Unfortunately I was not able to find a workaround for this.
 Please use Chrome to generate the PDF